 Christmas is my favourite time of year.
 I can rival my kids in the excitement stakes.
-I can never sleep on Christmas Eve, despite the fact that I am a 38 (very nearly 39) year old adult.
+I can never sleep on Christmas Eve, despite the fact that I am a fully fledged adult.
 There is something truly magical about the festive season.
 Christmas lights can bring tears to my eyes (I was a sap before kids, I stood no chance after).
 I love following the traditions of my childhood for my own children, and making new traditions too.

 Day One of The Elf on The Shelf

 Inform husband that I have decided to do The Elf on The Shelf and set about purchasing said Elf.
 Pick myself up off the floor after seeing the price of the cheeky little imp and re-think the whole idea.

 Catch a trailer for Santa Claus the Movie on television and get swept up in a wave of Christmas nostalgia.
 Decide The Elf on The Shelf is back on, only with a different elf, not the actual elf.

 Day Two of The Elf on The Shelf

 Trawl the shops for some kind of elf.
 Buy more decorations for the tree in the process.
 The husband will be pleased (insert sarcastic tone here).
 Can’t find a bloody elf anywhere, and beginning to get shoppers rage.
 Induced by hearing ‘All I want for Christmas is you‘ for the filth time.
 It’s all Mariah’s fault (I’m more of a Pogues kind of girl).
 Find a snowman ornament and decide that will do.
 Henceforth the Elf on The Shelf shall now be known as The Snowman on The Shelf.
 At least in our house anyway.
 Crack open the Christmas chocolates way too early because I deserve them after that ordeal.